Liability vs Full Coverage: Cost Comparison and Which to Choose

 • Car value: A newer or luxury vehicle means higher repair and replacement costs, which dramatically increases the comprehensive and collision portion of your premium.
 Liability premiums, which only cover others' damages, are far less affected by vehicle value.

 • Location: High-traffic urban areas, ZIP codes with elevated theft rates, and regions prone to severe weather inflate comprehensive and collision costs significantly.
-A move from a city to a rural area alone can reduce your full coverage premium by $100/month or more.
+Full coverage ranges from roughly $101/month in Vermont to over $280/month in Nevada and $277/month in Louisiana.

 Learn more about how coverage limits impact your costs in our coverage recommendations guide.